DamianStanger/jshintRunner/README.md

 ##Usage and examples

 ###Option 1
+install globally with npm install -g jshintrunner run with jshintRunner directory1 directory2 directory-n file1 file2 file-n you can run against any number of directories and/or files

+###Option 2
+installed locally
 configure and run the batch file in the scripts folder

-###Option 2
+###Option 3
+installed locally
 ```node src/jshintRunner.js pathToDirectory```

 this will run jshint on all the javascript files in the target directory